naoshibaikyu/superbuddn/epilogues/incorrect7.md

 Scruffy: In my defense, I was left unsupervised.

-Eris: Wasn’t Fred with you?
+Eris Annoyed: Wasn’t Fred with you?

 Fred: In my defense, I was also left unsupervised.